 Trachoma is one of the most common causes of blindness in the developing world.
 It is linked to extreme poverty and poor sanitation as well.
 Trachoma is triggered by bacteria that cause repeated conjunctivitis, irritating the eyes and creating a mucous discharge.
 Although the conjunctivitis clears up after a month or so, it is easily spread.
 This is particularly the case in places where there is little water for people to wash their hands and faces regularly.
 Globally, 84 million people suffer from active infection and nearly 8 million people are visually impaired as a result of this disease.

-: Modern medicine believes that trachoma is of viral origin and claims to have separated the virus responsible for it.
+Causes and Symptoms: Modern medicine believes that trachoma is of viral origin and claims to have separated the virus responsible for it.

 Trachoma is characterized by the appearance of nodules, which is pale in colour, and often compared to boiled sago grains situated on the conjunctival lining of the lids.
 It can always be seen that the upper half of the cornea becomes covered with a hazy film containing a network of superficial blood vessels.
 In the later stages of the disease, there is much scarring and shrinking of the conjunctiva, and the lids are apt to be torn inwards, thereby causing the lashes to rub on the cornea.
 Loss of transparency of the cornea and consequent dimness of vision are, therefore, frequent results of this disease.
 A very large number of cases of blindness can be traced to chronic trachoma.

 Trachoma is mainly caused by infection with the bacteria named Chlamydia trachomatis.
 After being exposed to the bacteria the symptoms of the disease being appeared 5 to 12 days later.
 If the eyelids are severely irritated, the eyelashes may turn in and rub against the cornea.
 This can cause eye ulcers, further scarring, vision loss, and even occurs blindness.